Augusta02/assessment_meritinc/README.md

 ### Simulating Point Labels

-The LoveDA dataset provides full dense masks, but our goal is to simulate a weakly-supervised scenario.
-Created a helper function called **simulate_point_labels** that takes a full mask and randomly samples N pixels per class, returning a binary point mask of the same spatial size.
+The LoveDA dataset provides full dense masks, but my goal is to simulate a weakly-supervised scenario.
+I created a helper function called **simulate_point_labels** that takes a full mask and randomly samples N pixels per class, returning a binary point mask of the same spatial size.
 The point mask contains 1 at labeled pixel locations and 0 everywhere else.

 ```
 def simulate_point_labels(mask, num_points_per_class=5):